BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 Each figure corresponds to a specific simulation group (e.g., All simulations, Explosive, Effusive, etc.) and variable set.

 ### Customization
-The script can be easily customized to plot histograms of different variables and from different dataframes by modifying the calls to `plot_xi_histograms` and `plot_histogram_lists`.
+The script reads from the external file `user_plot_histograms.py` the instructions to create the plot, and such a file can be easily customized to plot histograms of different variables and from different dataframes by modifying the calls to `plot_xi_histograms` and `plot_histogram_lists`.

 * The function `plot_xi_histograms()` is designed to plot histograms for all the input parameters without the need to specify them (because it will automatically look for columns with header `xi`) or only a selection of them.
 The plot function can be customized by modifying its call.
   * `df` → dictionary of dataset or simple dataset.